benjamintillett/chitter-nodeV3/README.md

 In progress!!!

-A chat application written in node using web sockets mongodb and angular.js.
+A chat application written with node.js express, mongodb and mongoose.
+Tested with mocha and Zombie

 Skills learnt/used
 -----------------